 Right to Freedom from Sexual Assault, Dating Violence, Domestic Violence, and Stalking

 It is the policy of San Jacinto College to provide a campus environment and educational programs and activities that are free from sexual misconduct, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
 San Jacinto College provides on-going awareness and prevention training to students and employees.
 Additionally, the College provides an equitable complaint process that provides for prompt investigation of complaints and the imposition of sanctions against students and employees who engage in sexual misconduct.
 The College’s Sexual Misconduct policy and procedures are Policy III.3006.D and Procedure III.3006.D.a.
-For more information about policies, procedures, and training, students may contact the the Office of Student Rights and Responsibilities or any Title IX Coordinator (listed above under Freedom from Unlawful Discrimination).
+For more information about policies, procedures, and training, students may contact the Student Rights and Responsibilities office or any Title IX Coordinator (listed above under Freedom from Unlawful Discrimination).

 Right to Equity in Athletics